In this article

 To calculate net profit, use the following formula:

-You need to know your company’s net profit because it’s the amount of money a company ultimately generates in a period.
-Net profit is the number that companies talk about when discussing their bottom line, and is particularly helpful for P&L management.
+You need to know your company's net profit because it's the amount of money a company ultimately generates in a period.
+Net profit is the number that companies talk about when discussing their bottom line, and learning how to calculate net profit margin provides a realistic picture of your company's profitability and operational efficiency.

-While you might use net profit to make strategic decisions about your business, investors or lenders might look at net profits as a way of determining whether it makes financial sense for them to put money into your business.
+Further, investors or lenders might look at net profits as a way of determining whether it makes financial sense for them to put money into your business.
+Net profit also reflects your company's ability to generate profit after all expenses, which is crucial for sustainability and growth.

 Gross profit vs net profit